-How to Deal with Claim Denials and Appeals in ABA Billing
+How to Handle Claim Denials and Appeals as an ABA Therapist

 In order to effectively run your clinic, it is vital to have a steady stream of revenue coming in to your practice.
 Medical Group Management Association (MGMA) estimated in 2015 that up to 65% of denied claims are never resubmitted.